 In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 This guidance provides clarity and reduces complexity when applying the guidance in Topic 718, Compensation-Stock Compensation to the term or condition of share-based payments to nonemployees.
 ASU 2018-07 is effective for annual reporting periods, and interim periods therein, beginning after December 15, 2018.
-The Company is currently evaluating the effect that the adoption of this new guidance is expected to have on our financial position or results of operations and related disclosures.
 This guidance will be adopted for the fiscal year beginning July 1, 2019.
+We do not expect the adoption of this guidance to have a material impact on our financial condition, results of operation, or cash flows.